 She received her Bachelor's degree at the Manhattan School of Music, where she studied with Phillip Kawin.
 She receieved her Master's degree in Piano Pedagogy and Performance at the Univerity of Michigan as a full-scholarship student of Louis Nagel (piano) and John Ellis (pedagogy).

-Yu is also a very active instrumental accompanist through all different music genres.
-Accompanying experience includes: selected to accompany for Summer Vocal Festival in Manhattan School of Music, 2013, presented select opera scenes and Broadway Music with faculty member of the festival; worked as a part-time accompanist in Precollege Division in Manhattan School of Music.
+In addition to solo performance, Yu is also a very active instrumental accompanist through all different music genres.
+Accompanying experience includes: artistic director for the Summer Vocal Festival at Manhattan School of Music in 2014, where Yu performed opera scenes and Broadway Music with faculty members of the festival; working as part-time accompanist in Precollege Devision in Manhattan School of Music.

 Jared Rocco is a multi-instrumentalist composer and songwriter who has made music a part of his life since the very beginning.
 Born in Pennsylvania, Jared began taking piano lessons at age 6, eventually moving to New Hampshire at age 8.
 Inspired by the nature that surrounded him he began writing solo piano pieces as early as 6th grade.
 He later picked up guitar and began taking vocal lessons in high school.
 Jared studied music at the University of New Hampshire and earned his Bachelor’s Degree in Music Education in 2014.
 He then went on to receive a Master’s Degree in Studio Composition from SUNY Purchase College in 2017.